The IRS does not "cancel" EINs

 You do not need to close the EIN to pause a business.
 The EIN can remain dormant for years.
 As long as you are not generating income, you do not file business returns.
 When you restart, the EIN is still there.

 The exceptions: payroll tax accounts (state and federal) require zero-dollar filings even when not running payroll, until you formally close them.
 Same for some state-level franchise tax accounts.
+Payroll accounts are the trap: a business with an open federal payroll registration owes a Form 941 every quarter, 4 a year, showing zero, until the account is formally closed.
 Closing those accounts is a separate process from closing the federal EIN.

 Once closed, can I reopen?